What is Marks Out Of Tenancy?

-We came to realise that with renting it's not that the process that's too complicated - it's that we weren't being given access to all the information.
+We came to the realisation that with renting it's not that the process that's too complicated - it's that we weren't being given access to all the information.

 So we needed to bridge the gap from one renter to the next.